MightyMango1/Testy/README.md

  &emsp;\<[Sweden Agunenye](https://github.com/swedenagu)\>
 ## Project Description
  Why is it important or interesting to you?
  > Our project is important because it helps academic achievers effectively study by reinforcing concepts in a fun and interactive way.
+Testy has the potential to transform how people learn and retain information.
+As developers, we're passionate about developing tools that make studying more engaging and accessible, and we find it fascinating how technology can be leveraged to personalize learning experiences for each user.
+With features like custom quizzes, spaced repetition, and flashcards, the app can adapt to individual learning styles, helping users study more efficiently and retain knowledge longer.

  What languages/tools/technologies do you plan to use?
 (This list may change over the course of the project)</u>
  > C++ for the backend, Next.js & TailwindCSS for the frontend.